Compatibility Testing Tutorial:

 It is important to test software applications in different versions of the software.
 There are two different types of version inspection.

-Compatibility testing is to check the application working in the same way for all platforms.
+Compatibility testing is to check whether the application working in the same way for all platforms.

-Usually, dev team and testing team test the application in the single platform.
-But the once application released in the production, the customer may test our product in different platform and they may find bugs in the application which is not worthy in terms of quality.
+Usually, the dev team and testing team test the application on a single platform.
+But the once application is released in production, the customer may test our product on a different platform and they may find bugs in the application which is not worthy in terms of quality.

-To reduce such issues and not to upset your customers it is important to test the application in all platforms.
+To reduce such issues and not upset your customers it is important to test the application on all platforms.

-When build gets stable enough to test then we should perform compatibility testing.
+When the build gets stable enough to test then we should perform compatibility testing.